An investor's guide to the sector and its regulations.

 Paul advises corporate and public sector clients across a range of IP issues including patents, copyright, confidentiality and branding.
 He has a special focus on commercialisation and translation.
 Widely recognised as an expert in the sphere, Paul is the author of the leading Australian publication, ‘IP Commercialisation: A Business Manager's Companion’, and the lead author of ‘Optimising Collaborative Advantage’, a legal issues analysis of international research collaborations.

 Paul advises on licensing and enforcement of patents concerning software, business processes and manufacture.
 Paul has broad public and private sector experience in licensing deals, particularly in the health, defence, and resources and energy industries.

 Paul has been recognised for his expertise in IP licensing and translation through PLC Which Lawyers in the Life Science category for commercial and partnering expertise, in Intellectual Asset Magazine's 2010 250 World's Leading Patent and Licensing Lawyers.
 He provides strategic legal advice on negotiation and interpretation of cross border licensing arrangements.

-Paul has advised on privacy implications for significant governement initatives, including the personally controlled electronic health record and the unique student identifier.
+Paul has advised on privacy implications for significant governement initatives, including leading our teams that prepared the privacy impact assessments for the personally controlled electronic health record, the national disability insurance scheme and the unique student identifier.